coreboot/coreboot/Documentation/flash_tutorial/index.md

 **WARNING:** Using the wrong method or accidentally using the wrong pinout might permanently damage your hardware!

+**WARNING:** Do not rely on dots *painted* on flash ICs to orient the pins!
+Any dots painted on flash ICs may only indicate if they've been tested.
+Dots that appear in datasheets to indicate pin 1 correspond to some kind of physical marker, such as a drilled hole, or one side being more flat than the other.

 ## Using a layout file
 On platforms where the flash IC is shared with other components you might want to write only a part of the flash IC.
 On Intel for example there are IFD, ME and